-Remove the present provision which permits buying of land only by those ve erans who served between September 16, 1940 and the date of formal withdrawal of United States troops from the armed conflict in Viet Nam.
-This amendment would allow all veterans 16, 1940 to buy land from the Veterans Land Fund.
+Remove the present provision which permits buying of land only by those ver-erans who served between September 16, 1940 and the date of formal withdrawal of United States troops Viet Nam.
+This amendment would allow all veterans 16, 1940 to buy land from the Veterans' Land Fund, provided they are otherwise qualified: Provide that, in the even Mexico to issue bonds of the death of an eligible amendment to provide for an additional \$100 million in bonds or obli-Texas for the Veterans' Land Fund."